Conference Questions

 Today, hundreds of arts administrators gather at Boot Camp from across the country and beyond to get geeky about every aspect of arts organizations.
 Attendees immerse themselves in topics like marketing; leadership, diversity, equity and inclusion; fundraising; AI; and more, from high-level inspiration sessions to strategic how-tos.
 Boot Camp is THE spot for arts leaders to knowledge-share, ask questions, and challenge the status quo—and, after evolving into a hybrid conference to be as accessible as possible to every organization, remains the only conference 100% focused on the arts.

 Since inception, Boot Camp has been held in Manhattan and (later) online.
-For the first time, in 2025, Boot Camp will be just over the bridge in Brooklyn.
+In 2025, Boot Camp moved over the bridge into Brooklyn.

-A: So you want to attend Boot Camp (we don’t blame you!), but aren’t sure what things will look like for your organization in the fall?
+• A: So you want to attend Boot Camp when tickets go on sale, but aren’t sure what things will look like for your organization in the fall?
 Breathe easy.
 It’s better to purchase early and make changes later than wait until the conference sells out.

-That’s why we offer full refunds of any ticket on or before September 25, 2025.
-We will facilitate a transfer of your ticket to another member of your organization on or before October 31, 2025.
+That’s why we offer full refunds of any ticket on or before September 1, 2026.
+We will facilitate a transfer of your ticket to another member of your organization on or before October 8, 2026 (dates subject to change after tickets go on sale).

 Please email bootcamp@capacityinteractive.com with additional questions or to request a refund or exchange!